zekini-com/livewire-crud-generartor/README.md

 ## Note
 You are required to add a custom middleware to redirect to admin or users based on the role of the given user

+## Dependency Issues
+if you encounter any dependeny issues when installing package delete composer.lock file and require the package